Hide and Seek (Tracie Spencer song)

 "Hide and Seek" is the first single from Tracie Spencer's self-titled debut album.
-The single was released in December 1987 and was written by Lynn Davis.
+It was released in December 1987 and was written by Lynn Davis.

 Chart information

-"Hide and Seek" did not chart onto the Billboard Hot 100, but did chart at number 32 on the R&B/Hip-Hop Singles & Tracks chart.
+"Hide and Seek" did not chart onto the Billboard Hot 100, but did place at number 32 on the R&B/Hip-Hop Singles & Tracks chart.

 Music video

 The music video for "Hide and Seek" features Spencer singing the song in an audition for some kind of competition.